Penguin-Spy/skins-factored/readme.md

     "skins-factored >= 0.1.6"
   ],
 ```
 If you're migrating an existing mod and don't want to make it a hard dependency, prefix the string with `? `.
+Don't forget to check if the `skins_factored` table exists before writing to it!
 This library is *technically* compatable with other character selector mods, but it's kinda jank; players have to choose the default character (usually the engineer) before changing to a !skins character.
 I intend to improve this in the future.
 If you are creating a new skin mod and are using this library, *please* use a hard dependency, and **do not** try to overwrite the default `character` if this mod isn't found, that will simply create the plentiful bundle of issues that this library was written to avoid.

 # Legal stuff